Wednesday, July 15, 2026

 A low trust website may contain limited content, excessive outbound links, or networks of sites linking repeatedly between one another.

-Backlink tools analyze a number of signals in order to identify these types of environments.
+Backlink tools analyze a number of signals in order to identify these types of environments during backlink analysis.

 If a backlink appears to come from a domain that shares characteristics with other spam environments, the tool may highlight the link in the backlink report.